 D1 = the total number of all those Dwellings that are located within all those Land Parcels within which all Dwellings have been fully constructed and Occupied at the time the relevant Positive Obligation to Pay falls due under the terms of this Deed.

-E1 = the approximate total number of Dwellings capable of being built on the Hodson Land the Hodson CG One Land the Hodson CG Two Land and the Chilmington Green Developments Land being 5178 Dwellings multipied by 0.3 (rounded down to the nearest Dwelling).
+E1 = the approximate total number of Dwellings capable of being built on the Hodson Land the Hodson CG One Land the Hodson CG Two Land and the Chilmington Green Developments Land being 5178 Dwellings multiplied by 0.3 (rounded down to the nearest Dwelling).

-AND PROVIDED THAT:
+AND PROVIDED THAT:-

-If when applying the formula above the sum of D1 and E1 equals more than B1 at the time the relevant Positive Planning Obligation To Pay falls due pursuant to the terms of this Deed, P1 shall be 100% of the sum of money having fallen due under the relevant Positive Planning Obligation To Pay under the terms of this Deed including any indexation due under clause 28 and any interest due under clause 18; and
+c) If when applying the formula above the sum of D1 and E1 equals more than B1 at the time the relevant Positive Planning Obligation To Pay falls due pursuant to the terms of this Deed, P1 shall be 100% of the sum of money having fallen due under the relevant Positive Planning Obligation To Pay under the terms of this Deed including any indexation due under clause 27 and any interest due under clause 18; and

-If when applying the formula above C1 divided by (B1 less the sum of D1 and E1) is more than 1 at the time the relevant Positive Planning Obligation To Pay falls due pursuant to the terms of this Deed, P1 shall be 100% of the sum of money having fallen due under the relevant Positive Planning Obligation To Pay under the terms of this Deed including any indexation due under clause 28 and any interest due under clause 18.
+d) If when applying the formula above C1 divided by (B1 less the sum of D1 and E1) is more than 1 at the time the relevant Positive Planning Obligation To Pay falls due pursuant to the terms of this Deed, P1 shall be 100% of the sum of money having fallen due under the relevant Positive Planning Obligation To Pay under the terms of this Deed including any indexation due under clause 27 and any interest due under clause 18.

 In the event that:-